-Requirement: Allocate feature counts to partitions based on the product name (specified through the vendor string property), and return counts to their original partition after use.
+Requirement: Allocate feature counts to named license pools based on the product name (specified through the vendor string property), and return counts to their original named license pool after use.

-Note - This use case illustrates how to allocate feature counts to partitions based on the product name.
+Note • This use case illustrates how to allocate feature counts to named license pools based on the product name.
 However, the vendor string can be used to allocate counts on the basis of any of the substitution variables that FlexNet Operations supports.
 For more information on the vendor string, see the Tip, below.